Atop

 atop -r /var/log/atop/atop_20240620

-Then use t to go forward in 10 minute intervals and T to go back.
-You can analyze specific times by pressing b then entering the time.
+to go back.
+You can analyze specific times by pressing b

 Useful commands and shortcut